abravalheri/validate-pyproject/CONTRIBUTING.rst

    Please make sure to see the validation messages from |pre-commit|_ and fix any eventual issues.
-   This should automatically use ruff_/black_ to check/fix the code style in a way that is compatible with the project.
+   This should automatically use ruff_ to check/fix the code style in a way that is compatible with the project.

    .. important:: Don't forget to add unit tests and documentation in case your
       contribution adds an additional feature and is not just a bugfix.